Bulletin #1004, Equine Facts: Guide to First-Time Horse Ownership

 Decisions on Caring and Housing

 Horses are cared for under many different management styles.
 Some are housed in barns or stables on a full-time basis, whereas others are managed continuously in pastures.
 As a prospective owner, one of the first decisions to make is where to house the horse.
 Many owners have the ability to house and care for a horse where they live, whether it be in suburban-type housing, with small acreages zoned for horse use, or large agricultural acreages.
-On-site housing has many advantages related to convenience of daily horse care and use.
+On-site housing has many advantages related to the convenience of daily horse care and use.
 This is especially important for those owning horses as part of a youth development project.

 Many new owners stable their horses at a commercial facility.
 Stables provide a variety of services that ease the daily chore of horse care.
 Also, stabling facilities have the advantage of increased interaction with other owners.
 Facilities at stables may allow for more horse use than is available with on-site housing (such as a covered arena for use during inclement weather), and many stables have organized horse activities for those boarding horses.